 Getting back into the back-to-school fall routine also means ensuring healthy and quick weekday meals.
 To make lunch preparation easy, separate your children’s favorite lunch items into plastic containers.
 Teach them independence by pre-packaging lunch items.
 This allows your children to access them quickly and put them in their own lunch box.

 Encourage children to develop healthy eating habits that will last a lifetime.
 Check out MFE’s Back-To-School Green Meals and our Top 5 Green Sandwich Recipes, and one bonus recipe!
 Go green for a boost of energy this school year.
 Take the MFE Back-To-School Meals Challenge.
 For breakfast, lunch, snack, or dinner, try adding two greens to meals daily for 30 days.
 Also discover nutrition tips, fun and creative recipes, and more with The MFE Nutrition Collection on the resources page.
 New resources are coming!
 So visit the nutrition collection often.

 Is your child eligible for free or reduced-price school meals?
 P-EBT benefits are provided to families whose school-aged children are eligible to receive free or reduced-price meals at school but have not been able to access those meals due to COVID-19.

 Coordinating schedules of all family members is challenging.
 Hang a large paper or dry erase calendar in a place where everyone sees it daily.
 Choose a different color for each family member so children can identify their own activities.

 Keeping track of the papers children bring home can be overwhelming.
 Organize all paperwork relating to school activities and assignments in labeled folders that are stored in one place.

-Have one central location for backpacks and lunch boxes.
-When children complete their homework, ask them to put it in their backpacks so everything is ready to go in the morning.
+Have one central location for clean masks, backpacks, and lunch boxes.
+When children complete their homework, ask them to put it in their backpacks, so everything is ready to go in the morning.